 This museum tells the story of the Jews in Poland from the middle ages to present time.
 It is a great history lesson in a very modern museum.
 A visit here usually lasts 2 hours.

-Hours: Monday, Thursday, Friday 10 am – 6 pm; Wednesday, Saturday, Sunday 10 am – 8 pm; last entry is 2 hours before closing; closed on Tuesday
+Hours: Monday, Thursday, Friday 10 am – 6 pm; Wednesday, Saturday, Sunday 10 am – 8 pm; last entry is 2 hours before closing; closed on Tuesday; Note: hours are reduced at the time that I am updating this (February 2021) due to COVID.
+Get updated hours by clicking here.

 Admission is free on Thursdays, so expect large crowds if you plan to visit on a Thursday.